nicoviarnes/AudioManager/README.md

 # AudioManager for Godot 4+

-Add each audio manager to your project autoload settings like so:
+Add the audio manager to your project autoload settings like so:

 ![Autoload Settings](https://github.com/nicoviarnes/AudioManager/blob/main/autoload_screenshot.PNG)